Wednesday, January 13th, 2021

 Office Disinfection and Physical Distancing

 Waiting room chairs have been separated by at least six feet to ensure safe physical distance.
 All magazines and toys have been removed from the waiting areas.
 The point of sales terminal is swiped with hospital grade disinfectant wipes before and after each patient use.
 Credit and debit cards are the preferred forms of payment at this time.
-Non-treatment areas will be disinfected frequently throughout the day, including but not limited to door handles, faucets, toilet handles, and countertops.
+Non-treatment areas are disinfected frequently throughout the day, including but not limited to door handles, faucets, toilet handles, and countertops.
 Pens dispensed for signing documents will be swiped with hospital grade disinfectant wipes before and after each patient use.
-Numerous signs have been posted throughout the office to remind and encourage patients and team members to maintain a safe physical distance of two metres or six feet (aside from when rendering treatment to a patient in the operatory at which point the dentist and dental assistant wear face shields, gowns, goggles, masks and gloves).
+Numerous signs have been posted throughout the office to remind and encourage patients and team members to maintain a safe physical distance of two metres or six feet (aside from when rendering treatment to a patient in the operatory at which point the dental practitioner will wear the appropriate personal protective equipment to keep the patient safe).

 New Appointment Procedures and Patient Health